 · Items permitted with invigilator approval: essential medications, etc.

-·Please refer to the annual test schedule for the result release date.
-If results are not released by the specified date, please contact the test centre immediately.
-The test centre would report the issue to Chinese Test International within three days of the scheduled result release date (paper-based tests may experience delays due to the shipping process).
+· Please refer to the annual test schedule for the result release date.
+If results are not released by the specified date, please contact the test center immediately.
+The test center would report the issue to CTI within three days of the scheduled result release date (paper-based tests may experience delays due to the shipping process).

-·After results are released, candidates can log in to the website of the Chinese Tests Service Website, enter their admission ticket number and name to query results.
+· After scores are released, candidates can log in to the homepage of the Chinese Test Service website and inquire about scores by entering the admission ticket number and name.

 Please Note: For specific arrangements, please refer to the test dates on the homepage of the Chinese Tests Service Website.

-·For test centres in Hong Kong, Macao, and overseas, score reports will be sent to local test centres approximately 45 days after the test.
-Candidates need to bring their admission ticket and ID to the test centre to collect their score reports.
+· For test centers in Hong Kong, Macao, Taiwan regions of China or overseas: Score reports will be sent to the local test centers approximately 45 days after the exam; candidates must contact the test center to collect the report.

 Please Note: Score reports are valid for two years as proof of a candidate's language proficiency.